twbartel/aam-diagrams/README.md

 - scatterplot.html draws a cycle time scatterplot with some percentile lines, also based on random data.

 Both files use [NVD3](http://nvd3.org/) and [d3.js](https://d3js.org/).
 The source code can be used in whatever way you wish.

+## Usage

+To look at the diagrams, simply open one of the HTML files in a browser.
+Since I'm pulling in some libraries from public CDNs, you will need an internet connection.